-Steaming is a great way to cook green beans and maintain their beautiful green color and keep the nutritional value.
-In all cases, the beans are being cooked by the heat of steam from boiling water.
+Steaming is a great way to cook green beans to maintain their beautiful green color and keep their nutritional value.
+There are three ways to steam green beans: in a pan on the stove, in a steamer basket, and in the microwave.
+In all three cases, the beans are being cooked by the heat of the steam from boiling water.
 The moist and relatively gentle heat cooks the beans evenly, softening their hearty texture while allowing them to hold onto their impressive levels of vitamin K (as well as vitamin C, vitamin A, potassium, folate, and iron).

-Hands-down this is my go-to method for steaming green beans.
-It uses minimal equipment and results in evenly cooked, vibrant, flavorful green beans:
+This may become your go-to method for steaming green beans.
+It uses minimal equipment and results in evenly cooked, vibrant, flavorful green beans.

 Bring a scant 1/2 inch salted water to boil in a large frying pan or saute pan.
-Add green beans, cover, and cook until green beans are tender to the bite and water has evaporated, 3 to 5 minutes (depending on how crisp you like your cooked green beans).
+Add trimmed and cleaned green beans, cover, and cook until the beans are tender to the bite and the water has evaporated, 3 to 5 minutes (depending on how crisp you like your cooked green beans).

 Steaming green beans in a microwave is certainly quick and convenient.